 “Many of the works bring experiences and ideas from beyond Maine’s borders to Portland and the PMA, specifically reinforcing the deep connections between Maine and New York, two regions with longstanding connections to the artist.
 In Central Character by Martha Diamond, from 1983, the forms are immediately identifiable as skyscrapers and towering buildings.
 In many ways it seems outside the visual language of Maine, but it immediately establishes that Maine-New York connection.” —Shalini Le Gall, Chief Curator, Portland Museum of Art

-Like many New York painters, Diamond developed a long association with Maine, summering on Deer Isle, teaching at the Skowhegan School of Painting and Sculpture and serving for 36 years on its Board of Governors.
+Diamond served at various times as a visiting lecturer at Harvard University, as a visiting artist at the University of Pennsylvania and at the Yale Norfolk School of Art in Connecticut, as a guest artist at the Cooper Union School of Art in New York, and as an artist-in-residence at the Solomon R. Guggenheim Foundation’s Learning Through Art program.
+Like many New York painters, she developed a long association with Maine, summering on Deer Isle, teaching at the Skowhegan School of Painting and Sculpture and serving for 36 years on its Board of Governors.
 In 1988 she had a mid-career survey at the Bowdoin College Museum of Art in Brunswick, Maine, concurrent with a show of her prints at the nearby Portland Museum of Art.
-Her work was included the following year in the Whitney Museum of American Art’s 1989 Biennial alongside that of Ross Bleckner, April Gornik, Brice Marden and Joel Shapiro; the exhibition catalogue noted that her “spectral abstractions of the city, looming in a charged atmosphere enlivened by her free color sense,” were now accompanied by “true abstractions [such as] the terse vector of color that comprises Red Light.”
+Her work was included the following year in the Whitney Museum of American Art’s 1989 Biennial alongside that of Ross Bleckner, April Gornik, Brice Marden and Joel Shapiro; the exhibition catalogue celebrated her “spectral abstractions of the city, looming in a charged atmosphere enlivened by her free color sense.”

-Diamond exhibited with Brooke Alexander from 1976 until 1985 and at the legendary Robert Miller Gallery, home to Louise Bourgeois, Lee Krasner, Robert Mapplethorpe and Joan Mitchell, from 1985 until 1994.
-She is currently represented by David Kordansky Gallery, which presented her most recent solo exhibition in New York in 2025, and by Thaddaeus Ropac gallery, which is planning a solo show of her work for 2027 in Paris.
-Her paintings and works on paper are in the permanent collection of numerous institutions, including the Brooklyn Museum, the Solomon R. Guggenheim Museum, the Museum of the City of New York, the Museum of Modern Art, the National Academy of Design and the Whitney Museum of American Art in New York; the Museum of Fine Arts, Boston; the Bowdoin College Museum of Art, the Colby College Museum of Art, the Farnsworth Art Museum and the Portland Museum of Art in Maine; the Art Institute of Chicago; the Minneapolis Institute of Art and the Weisman Art Museum at the University of Minnesota in Minneapolis; the North Carolina Museum of Art in Raleigh; the High Museum of Art in Atlanta; the Museum of Fine Arts, Houston and the San Antonio Museum of Art in Texas; the Nelson-Atkins Museum of Art in Kansas City, Mo.; the Cantor Arts Center at Stanford University in Palo Alto, Cal.; the Staatliche Museen zu Berlin in Germany, and the National Gallery of Australia in Canberra.
+Diamond exhibited with Brooke Alexander from 1976 until 1985 and at the legendary Robert Miller Gallery, home to Louise Bourgeois, Lee Krasner, Robert Mapplethorpe and Joan Mitchell, from 1985 until the late 1990s.
+She is currently represented by David Kordansky Gallery, which presented her most recent solo exhibition in New York in 2025, and by Thaddaeus Ropac.
+Her paintings and works on paper are in the permanent collection of numerous institutions, including the Brooklyn Museum, the Solomon R. Guggenheim Museum, the Museum of the City of New York, the Museum of Modern Art, the National Academy of Design and the Whitney Museum of American Art in New York; the Museum of Fine Arts, Boston; the Bowdoin College Museum of Art, the Colby College Museum of Art, the Farnsworth Art Museum and the Portland Museum of Art in Maine; the Detroit Institute of Arts; the Art Institute of Chicago; the Minneapolis Institute of Art and the Weisman Art Museum at the University of Minnesota in Minneapolis; the North Carolina Museum of Art in Raleigh; the High Museum of Art in Atlanta; the Museum of Fine Arts, Houston and the San Antonio Museum of Art in Texas; the Nelson-Atkins Museum of Art in Kansas City, Mo.; the Cantor Arts Center at Stanford University in Palo Alto, Cal.; the Staatliche Museen zu Berlin in Germany, and the National Gallery of Australia in Canberra.
 She is also represented in a number of corporate collections, including those of the Bank of America, the Cleveland Clinic, General Mills and JPMorgan Chase.